Nha Trang station

 Nha Trang Station is one of the main station on the North–South railway (Reunification railways).
 This station is located at 17 Thai Nguyen, Phuoc Tan ward, Nha Trang, Khánh Hòa province.
 It serves the city of Nha Trang.

 History

-This station was opened on September 2nd 1936.
-This is the second of the most beautiful railway station in Indochina when It's was completed, the most beautiful is Đà Lạt station.
+The railway between Saigon and Nha Trang was opened in 1913, and the terminal station of Nha Trang was Phu Vinh Station which located 5 km from the city center at that time.
+The North–South Railway was completed on September 2, 1936, the current Nha Trang Station was built near the center of Nha Trang, and Phu Vinh Station became a freight only station.
+Phu Binh Station was abolished in 2018.

 Nha Trang station is the place that people of Nha Trang start to fight against the French Indochina.
-Now, Nha Trang station still keep the French architecture.
-In front of the station, there is a park named Vo Van Ky park, at the time this station was opened, this park is a large garden of the railway station.
+Now, Nha Trang station still keeps the French architecture.
+In front of the station, there is a park named Vo Van Ky park; at the time this station was opened, this park is a large garden of the railway station.
 There are two same building on the two sides of the station.

 Station relocation

 Now, this station can be relocate.
 There are two options to relocate the station: